PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 	\label{fig1_1}
 \end{figure}

-The _Geofence locking_ category includes functions for viewing and toggling locks, as well as bulk operations, which make use of the toggle feature and are therefore associated.
+The _Geofence locking_ category (figure 1.2) includes functions for viewing and toggling locks, as well as bulk operations, which make use of the toggle feature and are therefore associated.

 \begin{figure}[H]
 	\centering